rnk-src/beverage-disposal/README.md

 This project is under active, iterative development.
 Capabilities are added and tested one at a time; see the commit history for the order they were built in and what each one covers.

-This README is a living document — it's updated whenever the project's actual structure, setup steps, or component choices (arm, sensing approach, etc.) change, so it shouldn't go stale relative to the code.
-If something here doesn't match what you find in the repository, the code is the source of truth.